Medieval Naming Guides: Other Early Cultures

 Ancient Iranian Names

-The articles in this section describe names linguistically related to the ancient Iranian languages, including Scythian, Sarmatian, and Old Persian.
+The articles in this section describe names linguistically related to the ancient Iranian languages, including Scythian, Sarmatian, and Old and Middle Persian.
 For medieval Persian names, see the Islamic section of the Medieval Names Archive.

 Greek Names with Scytho-Sarmatian Roots, by Ursula Georges